 West Glacier’s Apgar Village provides stunning views and access to snowshoeing and skiing around Lake McDonald.
 Just 15 minutes outside the west entrance to the park, Columbia Falls makes a great home base for park exploration.
 Hit up this charming Montana town for shopping, dining, and some local Montana flavor at Backslope Brewing.
 Cedar Creek Lodge is open year-round and their hot tub feels amazing after a day in the snow.
 Coram’s Glacier Distilling Company offers small-batch alpine whiskeys and spirits crafted from glacial waters and pure passion, plus you’ll find plenty of lodging options, like cabins and lodges.
-Nearby Hungry Horse is also home to quaint mom-and-pop shops with plenty of huckleberry treats, and you’ll find a good night’s rest at the Historic Tamarack Lodge + Cabins.
-It’s affordable, open year-round and close to the park.
+Nearby Hungry Horse is also home to quaint mom-and-pop shops with plenty of huckleberry treats.

 On the park’s east side, the towns that make up the Blackfeet Indian Reservation offer a chance to immerse yourself in the heritage of the Blackfeet Nation.
-Explore American Indian history and culture in Browning at the Blackfeet Heritage Center and Art Gallery or the Museum of the Plains Indian.
+Explore American Indian history and culture in Browning at the Museum of the Plains Indian.
 If you’re feeling lucky after a day of park play, head to Glacier Peaks Casino for good food, good cocktails and good fun.
-East Glacier Park offers access to the amenities you need for the perfect winter adventure in Glacier National Park, and idyllic lodging can be found in Essex at the Izaak Walton Inn.
+East Glacier Park offers access to the amenities you need for the perfect winter adventure in Glacier National Park.
 At the east entrance to the park and the Going-to-the-Sun Road, the community of St. Mary is a prime starting point for exploring the area.
 One of the largest lakes in the park, St. Mary, offers incredible views of stunning mountain peaks.

 Most of the park's roads are closed during the winter, but the Going-to-the-Sun Road from West Glacier to Lake McDonald Lodge is open year-round, weather permitting.
 Drinking water and restrooms are available in at the Apgar Visitor Center.
 Remember to plan ahead, travel and recreate responsibly and leave no trace.